amethyst/naia-quicksilver-example/README.md

 [s3]: https://img.shields.io/badge/license-MIT%2FApache-blue.svg
 [l3]: docs/LICENSE-MIT

-Demonstrates using naia with quicksilver to create a 2D multiplayer web game
+Demonstrates using [naia](https://github.com/naia-rs/naia) with [quicksilver](https://github.com/ryanisaacg/quicksilver) to create a 2D multiplayer web game

 ### Server:

 To run a UDP server on Linux: (that will be able to communicate with Linux clients)

+    cd server
     cargo run --features "use-udp"

 To run a WebRTC server on Linux: (that will be able to communicate with Web clients)

+    cd server
     cargo run --features "use-webrtc"

 ### Client:

 To run a UDP client on Linux: (that will be able to communicate with a UDP server)

+    cd client
     cargo run

 To run a WebRTC client on Web: (that will be able to communicate with a WebRTC server)

-    1. Enter in your IP Address at the appropriate spot in examples/client/src/app.rs
+    1. Enter in your IP Address at the appropriate spot in client/src/app.rs
     2. cd client
     3. npm install              //should only need to do this once to install dependencies
     4. npm run start            //this will open a web browser, and hot reload